 2019 is almost here and the Backstreet Boys are already busy (which means all of us are too, right?).
 It’s hard to lose track or miss a date but have no fear – we are here!

-So here it is – a post with every CONFIRMED concert / appearance that the Boys are scheduled for as we get it.
-If you have questions about an upcoming event, please don’t hesitate to reach out to us on Twitter, Facebook or the Contact Us page!
+This post will include every CONFIRMED concert / appearance that the Boys or indivual Boy are scheduled for as we get word of it.
+We do not post it here unless it is certain.
+If you have questions about an upcoming event, please don’t hesitate to reach out to us on Twitter, Facebook or the Contact Us page.